-If you have questions, please use our live chat feature at the bottom of the screen, or visit our contact page to see a full list of options.
+Please use our live chat feature at the bottom of the screen, or see below for the full list of contact options.

 Learn about FSA basics, eligibility, accounts, taxes, and more by visiting the FSA Store.

 Visit FSA Knowledge BaseVisit FSA StoreVisit HealthShopper Store

 Want to know what products you can buy with your FSA money?
 Click here for a full product eligibility list compiled by the FSA store!

 Your elections are withdrawn from your pay and placed in your account before federal or state income taxes, or federal payroll tax are applied.
 Commonwealth of Massachusetts employees save on average $300 for everyone $1,000 contributed in the Health Care Spending Account (HCSA)

 Also, Health Care Spending Account (HCSA) participants have access to their entire election at any point during the plan year.
 This feature allows you to manage your out-of-pocket costs more effectively since you can draw funds from your Health Care Spending Account (HCSA) when you incur a large expense early in the plan year.

 Expenses that diagnose, treat, cure, or mitigate an injury, illness, or condition are qualified for reimbursement through a Health Care Spending Account (HCSA).
 This definition includes: